West Coast Express (ice hockey): Express years

 Although the three did not begin playing together immediately, Bertuzzi and Naslund regularly played together on the top line with centres Mark Messier and Andrew Cassels.
 Starting with their arrival in 2000, head coach Marc Crawford often moved Bertuzzi to the second line to play with twin brothers Henrik and Daniel Sedin to complement their cycling game.
 Morrison spent time on the third line with agitator Matt Cooke.
 Morrison joined Naslund on the top line due to an injury to Cassels in early November of the 2001–02 season, the two were joined by Trent Klatt on right wing, with Bertuzzi playing on a line with the twins.
 During the game Bertuzzi joined Naslund and Morrison on a power play marking one of the first times the line was together.
 The Canucks won the game but the line did not remain together as Cassels returned from injury, Klatt was injured and Bertuzzi was returned to the second line.
 The first game the trio played together as a regular line was on January 9, 2002.
 In the game they registered two first period goals in a 5–4 loss to the Detroit Red Wings.
 Crawford liked the idea of having his two top scorers together, how Morrison worked with them on the power play, and felt Morrison could handle the demands of playing with two players who wanted the puck.
-In their second game together the line continued to its strong play as each member recorded two points in a 7–1 win over the Carolina Hurricanes.
+In their second game together the line continued its strong play as each member recorded two points in a 7–1 win over the Carolina Hurricanes.
 After being put together they were given the name West Coast Express, a reference to a commuter train of the same name that provides service along a 65 km route between Mission, British Columbia and Vancouver, British Columbia.
 By the end of the season each player set new career highs in points to that time in their careers.
-Naslund raised his point total by fifteen finishing the year as the league's second leading scorer up thirty-one spots from the previous season.
+Naslund raised his point total by fifteen, finishing the year as the league's second leading scorer, up thirty-one spots from the previous season.
 Bertuzzi enjoyed the biggest point increase on the line adding thirty points and moving from eighty-first in league scoring to third.
 Vancouver finished the season as the eighth seed in the Western Conference.
 The West Coast Express totaled three goals and nine points in the playoffs before being eliminated in six games by the top seeded Detroit Red Wings.
 In the off-season, Naslund received NHL first team All-Star honours.